RedHatEMEA/jon-demo-project/README.md

 - You can have Postgres installed before hand, but it may be better to let the script handle it as it doesn't cover every scenario of Postgres deployments...
 - Ensure you do not have any JON servers/agents running on the server you are deploying to
 - Ensure that if you do not have any JBoss servers running, but if necessary, 8080 will not be used by this demo.
+- For bundle creation to be enabled, ensure you have ant and maven installed locally

 *********************************************************************************